 - Children Not In School – Worldwide, it is estimated that 260 million children are not even in school.
 Without being in school, it hurts the child if they later decide to get an education or when they join the workforce.

 In speaking about the concept of learning poverty, the World Bank said:

 Due to economic or other necessities, many families do not see the need for their children to be educated.
-Some feel once a child is a certain age; they need the children to work to help to support the family.
-With my work with Project Sprout, I have met many of these children – mostly girls -many Hmong – who live in poverty in the mountainside of Vietnam.
+Some feel once a child is a certain age, they need the children to work to help to support the family.
+With my work with Project Sprout, I have met many of these children – primarily girls -many Hmong – who live in poverty in the mountainside of Vietnam.